Handling process for designs

 How long it takes for PRV to issue a decision on your application depends on how many cases we receive.

-Normally, you can expect a decision after around eight weeks.
+Normally, you can expect a decision after around twelve weeks.

 We check that your application meets the formal requirements that exist.
 If we find impediments to registering your design, you receive an office action.
 This is a letter where we notify you of any impediments we have identified.
 You address these impediments by responding to the office action.